-Comp onent Description (3) Δ Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(4) ÷ USB 2.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(5) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description (1) ss ⇔ # USB 3.x port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and even when the computer is off, charges products such as a cell phone, camera, activity tracker, or smartwatch.
+(2) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
+For additional safety information, refer to the Regulatory , Safety, and Environmental Notices .
 To access this guide: Select the Start button, select All apps (required on some products), select HP Help and Support, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(6) - + Volume button Controls speaker volume on the computer.
+(3) ம Power button When the computer is off, press the button to turn on the computer.
+When the computer is on, press the button briefly to initiate Sleep.
+When the computer is in the Sleep state, press the button briefly to exit Sleep.
+When the computer is in Hibernation, press the button briefly to exit Hibernation.
+CAUTION: Pressing and holding down the power button results in the loss of unsaved information.
+If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 5 seconds to turn off the computer.
+To learn more about your power settings, see your power options.
+Type power in the taskbar search box, and then select Power & sleep settings. - or - Right-click the Start button, and then select Power Options .